Quantum Radiation Energy

 Wavelength Tunability of KU-FEL.

 This graph shows the wavelength tunability of KU-FEL.
-We can freely change the FEL wavelength from 3.4 to 26 μm by changing the electron beam energy from 36 to 20 MeV and magnetic field strength of the undulator.
+We can freely change the FEL wavelength from 3.4 to 26 μm by changing the electron beam energy from 36 to 20 MeV and the magnetic field strength of the undulator.
 The spectral width of the FEL is around 1-3 percent in FWHM.

 Isotope CT by using Laser-Compton Gamma-ray beam